-Kloeckner Metals proudly stocks A36 S beams, a standard American beam in one of the most popular structural steel grades for general construction.
+Kloeckner Metals proudly stocks A36 S Beams, a standard American beam in one of the most popular structural steel grades for general construction.

 A36 is a widespread, versatile, structural steel product grade popular in general construction.
 S beams, also known as the Standard American Beam, are considered one of the strongest beams available due to their tapered flanges.
 This combination makes A36 S beams one of the most ideal materials for home and building construction.
 A36 S beams can also be used in truck beds and bridges, and in other structural applications that require strength and versatility.